Slimkid3

-Trevant Hardson (born October 5, 1970), best known by his stage name Slimkid3 (Slim Kid Tre; sometimes stylized as SlimKid3) or as Tre, is an American rapper from Los Angeles.
+Trevant Hardson (born October 5, 1970), known professionally as Slimkid3 (Slim Kid Tre; sometimes stylized as SlimKid3) or as Tre, is an American rapper from Los Angeles.
 He is a founding member of the Pharcyde.

 Career

 Tre Hardson began his career in the entertainment industry as a dancer and choreographer under the moniker Two for Two with his two high school friends Bootie Brown and Imani.
-Two for Two made numerous appearances in music videos, but had its most notable exposure with a short stint on the television show In Living Color.
+The dance group was featured in music videos for Michael Jackson’s "Remember the Time", Herb Alpert, Tone Loc, and appeared as "Fly Guys" in the TV show In Living Color.

 As a member of The Pharcyde, he has contributed to Bizarre Ride II the Pharcyde, as well as its follow-up release Labcabincalifornia.
 He also worked on the third album Plain Rap with the two remaining members of The Pharcyde after Fatlip's departure.
 After the release of Plain Rap, Tre also decided to leave the group to pursue a solo career.

 Since his departure from The Pharcyde, Tre would also go by birth name of "Tre Hardson" as well as "Slimkid3".
 He has also formed the band Faqawi which has accompanied him with his solo career.

-In 1996, he produced Brian Austin Green's debut album, One Stop Carnival.
+In 1996, Slimkid3 produced Brian Austin Green's debut album, One Stop Carnival.

-Hardson's first solo album, Liberation, was released in 2002.
+In 1998, Slimkid3 collaborated with nu metal band Korn.
+He was featured on their single "Cameltosis" from their third studio album Follow the Leader.
+His first solo album, Liberation, was released in 2002.
 Recorded over three years, it featured contributions from the likes of MC Lyte, Saul Williams, Chali 2na, N'Dea Davenport, and Kim Hill.

-In 2011, he released Another Day Another Dollar, a collaborative EP with DJ Nu-Mark.
+In 2011, Slimkid3 released Another Day Another Dollar, a collaborative EP with DJ Nu-Mark.
 Slimkid3 & DJ Nu-Mark, his collaborative album with DJ Nu-Mark, was released on Delicious Vinyl in 2014.